MorganJalil/mums-blog/CODE_STANDARD.md

 CODING STYLE GUIDE

-•	Code MUST use TABS for intendent.
-•	Lines SHOULD NOT be longer than 80 characters; lines longer than that SHOULD be split into multiple subsequent lines of no more than 80 characters each.
-•	Opening braces { MUST be on the same line, and closing braces } MUST go on the next line after the body.
-•	The closing ?> tag MUST be omitted from files containing only PHP.
-•	Blank lines MAY be added to improve readability and to indicate related blocks of code.
+â€¢	Code MUST use TABS for intendent. â€¢	Lines SHOULD NOT be longer than 80 characters; lines longer than that SHOULD be split into multiple subsequent lines of no more than 80 characters each. â€¢	Opening braces { MUST be on the same line, and closing braces } MUST go on the next line after the body. â€¢	The closing ?> tag MUST be omitted from files containing only PHP. â€¢	Blank lines MAY be added to improve readability and to indicate related blocks of code.

-•	<?php
+â€¢	<?php
-•	if ($something1) {
+â€¢	if ($something1) {
-•	// if body
+â€¢	// if body
-•	} elseif ($something2) {
+â€¢	} elseif ($something2) {
-•	// elseif body
+â€¢	// elseif body
-•	} else {
+â€¢	} else {
-•	// else body;
+â€¢	// else body;
-•	}
+â€¢	}

-•	An if structure looks like the following.
+â€¢	An if structure looks like the following.
 Note the placement of parentheses, spaces, and braces; and that else and elseif are on the same line as the closing brace from the earlier body.

 <?php
 if ($something1) {